pittcsc/pittcswiki/src/guides/career/product-management.md

 You're a Product Manager on a software product.
 Let's say you're focused on Business to Consumer (B2C) products like Netflix.

 My personal approach is to start backwards and always ask questions.
 What makes your company money?
-For Netflix, when focusing on customer features, it's  membership fees.
+For Netflix, when focusing on customer features, its membership fees.
 Why do customers pay money for Netflix?
 Because they find content they want to watch.
 How do they find content to watch?
 Through the algorithm that suggests categories and shows.
 After that, you can dig deeper into specifics.
 What do your users look like?
 Who uses the most Netflix?
 Where are they struggling?

 Understanding how your business makes money, now what are the higher ups saying strategy-wise?
 What can your product do to align with overall business goals?
 While you represent the customers, you also have to get buy-in and aligning with strategy is a must.

 Once you have a good understanding of what makes money and what your company wants to do, you can look for problems to solve.
 PMs do this in a variety of ways, but they can look like: